 - Under the DMCA, a user can formally challenge a notice of copyright infringement by submitting a counter notice.
-When we receive a counter notice, we forward a copy to the individual who submitted the original DMCA notice and restore access to the content if no further action is taken.
-During this reporting period, only 0.77% of the valid DMCA notices we received were later subject to a counter notice.
-(We edited this note to adjust the figure for more accuracy.)
+When we receive a counter notice, we forward a copy to the individual who submitted the original DMCA notice, then restore access to the content if no further action is taken.
+During this reporting period, only 1.43% of the valid DMCA notices we received were later subject to a counter notice.

 |Reporting Organizations||Number of Notices|

 - The numbers above represent the total notices submitted by different organizations over the relevant period.
-These are grouped by the originating e-mail address, and so the total number of notices submitted per copyright holder may be greater than shown above if multiple e-mail addresses were used for the submissions – though we do our best to group complainants together.
-Please note that the notices received may be sent on behalf of a number of different copyright holders utilising a shared third party agent, and relate to a number of different websites.
+These are grouped by the originating e-mail address.
+While we do our best to group complainants together, the total number of notices submitted per copyright holder may be greater than shown above if multiple e-mail addresses were used for the submissions.
+Notices received may be sent on behalf of a number of different copyright holders utilizing a shared third party agent, and relate to a number of different websites.

 - We receive duplicate notices from multiple “Top Complainants” targeting previously assessed or removed content.
 The duplicate notices have been counted towards the total of incomplete notices.

 - The totals reflected here for Comeso GmbH may not be represented with a high degree of accuracy.
 This is due to the inordinate volume of duplicate notices and followups received from them, targeting previously assessed or removed content.